HollowMan6/Tool-Set-for-College-Language-Test/README.md

 [Python Dependencies](../../network/dependencies)

 This is a Download and Mark Inquiry Tool Coded Using Python Tkinter to Batch Download CLT Admission Ticket

+***NEW*** : 2019.12.3 Modify the Download Tools for CLT Admission Ticket to meet the latest download requirements.

+In this latest version, I give more initiative to users.
+Users need to:

+* First, run fiddler and other packet grabbing tools to find out the server address that can be used to quickly print and download the examination tickets.

+* Then enter the server address in the program

+(the default address of the program is the server address in the second half exam time of 2019)

+For example: for the download website of the admission certificate, the address you get by grabbing the package is **http://cet-bm.neea.edu.cn/Home/DownTestTicket?SID=xxxxxxxxxxxx**, then enter **http://cet-bm.neea.edu.cn/Home/DownTestTicket**.

+In addition, because the website prevents frequent bulk downloads newly, we need to hang VPN on the host to switch IP.

 ***NEW*** : 2019.8.22 New Mark Inquiry Tool (Stable)(using CHSI, change IP to avoid CHAPTCHA)